Astronomy: Galaxies and Cosmology

-Course content: Properties of the Milky Way and galaxies of different kinds regarding structure, chemical evolution and the interplay between stars and the interstellar medium.
+In the course you will study: Properties of the Milky Way and galaxies of different kinds regarding structure, chemical evolution and the interplay between stars and the interstellar medium.
 Methods for determining distances and masses.
 Dark matter.
 The Hubble law and the expansion of the Universe.
 Observations and model descriptions of active galectic nuclei, in particular quasars.
 The mass density and geometry of the Universe.
 Theoretical models for the Universe and comparisons with observations.
 Nuclear synthesis in rhe early Universe.
 Cosmological background radiation.
 Dark energy.

 Requirements and selection